earlution/vwmp/KB/PM_and_Portfolio/epics/overview/Epic 01/Epic-01-Phase-2-Plan.md

 **Recommendation:** React + React Flow
 - Better fit for complex interactive UI
 - React Flow has proven track record
-- Can be integrated with Django via CDN or npm
+- Can be integrated with FastAPI via CDN or npm

 **Deliverable:** Technology decision document with rationale